What is the difference between the Tas e-Travel and G2G systems?

-If you are experiencing symptoms of COVID-19, let a member of the airline or ship crew know now.
+If you are experiencing symptoms of COVID-19, let a member of the airline or ship crew know.
 If you are in the airport or seaport, contact a Biosecurity Tasmania officer immediately.

 What if I’m from overseas and I’m not eligible for Medicare?

-Overseas travellers who fall ill in Australia (and are not eligible for Medicare) often have health or travel insurance.
+Overseas travellers who fall ill with COVID-19 symptoms in Australia (and are not eligible for Medicare) often have health or travel insurance.

 For those who do not have adequate insurance coverage, Tasmanian hospitals will waive the costs of treatment.
-This includes waiving payment and debt recovery procedures for ambulance transfers of people suspected to have coronavirus (COVID-19), who are taken to Tasmanian hospitals for assessment.
+This includes waiving payment and debt recovery procedures for ambulance transfers of people suspected to have COVID-19, who are taken to Tasmanian hospitals for assessment.

 These arrangements have been put in place to ensure payment issues are not a barrier for people from overseas with symptoms seeking early medical advice.